 Annexon Appoints Industry Veteran, Dr. Rick Artis, as Chief Scientific Officer to Support the Advancement and Expansion of Complement-focused Portfolio

-/EIN News/ -- BRISBANE, Calif., Jan.
-06, 2023 (GLOBE NEWSWIRE) -- Annexon, Inc. (Nasdaq: ANNX), a clinical-stage biopharmaceutical company developing a new class of complement medicines for patients with classical complement-mediated autoimmune, neurodegenerative and ophthalmic disorders, today announced that Dean “Rick” Artis, Ph.D., has been appointed as chief scientific officer (CSO), succeeding Larry C. Mattheakis, Ph.D.
-Dr. Artis most recently served as CSO at Octant Bio and earlier, led efforts at Annexon for the discovery of the company’s small molecule classical complement inhibitors, including ANX1502.
+BRISBANE, Calif., Jan.
+06, 2023 (GLOBE NEWSWIRE) -- Annexon, Inc. ANNX, a clinical-stage biopharmaceutical company developing a new class of complement medicines for patients with classical complement-mediated autoimmune, neurodegenerative and ophthalmic disorders, today announced that Dean "Rick" Artis, Ph.D., has been appointed as chief scientific officer (CSO), succeeding Larry C. Mattheakis, Ph.D.
+Dr. Artis most recently served as CSO at Octant Bio and earlier, led efforts at Annexon for the discovery of the company's small molecule classical complement inhibitors, including ANX1502.

 "Since our founding, we have been focused on delivering game-changing treatments to patients suffering from complement-mediated diseases.
 I'm proud of the progress we've made to-date and want to thank Larry for his contributions and leadership to help bring us to this point," said Douglas Love, president and chief executive officer of Annexon.
 "The next few years are poised to be transformational for our company as we advance our extensive complement pipeline, with several mid-to-late-stage trials underway.
 It's a pleasure to welcome Rick back to the Annexon team to lead our research efforts as CSO.
 He is a seasoned executive across computational and structure-based drug design, medicinal chemistry and translational clinical development efforts, and his discovery of our first-in-kind small molecule, ANX1502, was a landmark moment for our company.
 He brings with him a proven track record of success that will help us further expand the potential of our science and work towards our mission of bringing novel therapies to patients in need."